RecursiveFaith/qrcoding/README.md

 ## Technical Foundation

 Standard QR codes offer remarkable data capacity, with Version 40 (177x177) supporting up to 2,953 bytes of raw data with error correction.
-This capacity enables the embedding of generative interfaces within a single QR code, allowing you to instantly agentize any device or embedded system with a webcam and web browser, even if offline
+They are robust and can be encoded into various mediums and scanned from nearly any device

 <table>
   <thead>